Tenth Annual Rocky Mountain Economic Summit

 Wally Hawley is a co-founder of InterWest Partners (1979), one of the larger venture capital partnerships in the United States, formed to make equity investments in diversified U.S. growth companies.
 His prior experience includes seven years as President of SHV North America Holding Corp., a wholly owned subsidiary of a Netherlands corporation, and seven years with McKinsey and Co.
 His current affiliations include Chairman Emeritus of the Advisory Board to the Stanford Institute for Economic Policy Research; guest lecturer at the Stanford Graduate School of Business; former Chairman of the Board of Trustees of Young Life; Board Member of Stanford Alumni Association; Advisory Board Member of Rosewood Venture Capital; and Director of several educational companies including several online companies.

-Justin HydeFounder and Chairman, The Bronze Buffalo Club
+Justin HydeCo-Founder and CEO, The Bronze Buffalo Club

-Justin Hyde is the Co-Founder and CEO of Hero Partners, the Founder and Chairman of The Bronze Buffalo Club, Chairman of The Bronze Buffalo Land & Management Company, and Chairman of The Bronze Buffalo Foundation.
+Justin Hyde is the Co-founder & CEO of Bronze Buffalo Club Companies and Chairman of The Bronze Buffalo Foundation.

 Richard (Dick) MayoChairman and Chief Strategist, Game Creek Capital